 This article gives detailed instructions on replacing the mass air flow sensor (MAF) in a BMW vehicle with the N52 6 cylinder engine.
 Even though we used a 2006 530xi to perform this repair, this article can be applied to any BMW vehicle with the N52 engine including most 2004-2013 1, 3, 5, 6, 7, X1, X3, X5, and Z4 models minor modifications to the repair steps.

-A BMW mass air flow sensor (MAF) repair on your N52 6 cylinder engine can help cure rough idles and clear instrument cluster errror lights.
+A BMW Mass Air Flow Sensor (MAF) replacement in your N52 6 cylinder engine can help cure rough idles and clear instrument cluster error lights.

-One of the most misunderstood components of the BMW engine intake system is the mass air flow sensor, often referred to as the MAF (or the "hot-film air mass meter" for those hardcore mechanics).
+One of the most misunderstood components of the BMW engine intake system is the mass air flow sensor, often referred to as the BMW MAF sensor (or the "hot-film air mass meter" for those hardcore mechanics).
 The mass air flow sensor is part of the engine's air management system that includes all of the components involved with delivering metered fresh air to the cylinders.
 It is located on the intake pipe directly downstream from the intake muffler (air filter box).

-The MAF is in charge of calculating how much air is entering the engine through the air filter element.
+The BMW MAF sensor is in charge of calculating how much air is entering the engine through the air filter element.
 This data is sent to the engine control module (the ECU...or sometimes referred to as the DME on BMWs) where it is used to adjust the amount of fuel being sprayed into the cylinders by the injectors.
 This delicate balance of measuring airflow and adjusting fuel delivery is what makes the BMW N52 six-cylinder engine so economically efficient and run so smoothly.

 Since the rough idling and poor performance issues can also be attributed to other problems with your BMWs engine, it is best to diagnose your N52 six-cylinder before replacing the mass air flow sensor.